Protected Health Information - An Interview with AHIMA’s Cheryl Martin

 Cheryl Martin, Chief Knowledge Officer of the American Health Information Management Association (AHIMA)

-In November of 2019, Google stirred up controversy when it announced a deal with Ascension, a national health system, which gave the tech giant access to millions of patients’ data from their devices.
+One prominent example occurred in November of 2019 when Google stirred up controversy by announcing a deal with Ascension, a national health system, which gave the tech giant access to millions of patients’ data from their devices.
 In return, Google said it would process data to help Ascension better manage its clients and finances.
-Usually, headlines about data security are related to leaks or heists, but this massive data exchange occurred in the open.
-Is this a violation of U.S. privacy laws?

-Both companies say they have stayed within legal parameters, but the lack of patient knowledge of the deal—not to mention the fact that identifiable data on individuals was not removed before being shared—has once again brought the conversation about data privacy to the forefront of the media.
+Both companies said they have stayed within legal parameters, but the lack of patient knowledge of the deal—not to mention the fact that identifiable data on individuals was not removed before being shared—brought the conversation about data privacy back to the forefront of the media.

-The American Health Information Management Association (AHIMA), an organization in the healthcare information management (HIM) community, stands by the notion that consumers of healthcare should have access to and control over their own data.
+The American Health Information Management Association (AHIMA), an organization in the healthcare information management (HIM) community, stands by the notion that consumers of healthcare should be the ultimate owners and beneficiaries of their own data.
 We talked to an AHIMA leader to find out more about the current ambiguity of data privacy in healthcare and what we should watch out for as this issue continues to evolve.

 Meet the Expert: Cheryl DeRosier Martin, Chief Knowledge Officer at AHIMA